bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 It's making progress, but like everything, it takes time because you want to make sure you don't create new DOS issues and you really fix the problems you are trying to fix.
 But this would have had a huge impact on `Lightning`, especially nowadays with the high fee situation, because once we have that, we can actually make the commitment transactions pay zero fees and only pay fees by doing CPFP, which means that when you are touching the chain, you see exactly why you have to pay fees and you can choose that fee rate.
 But then once you're in `Lightning`, you are completely decorrelated from unchanged fees.
-Whereas nowadays, this is not the case because since the commitment transaction needs to pay a fee that has to be able to at least enter the mempool, whenever you add HCLCs to a channel, you have to take into account the fact that you are the commitment transaction is getting bigger.
+Whereas nowadays, this is not the case because since the commitment transaction needs to pay a fee that has to be able to at least enter the mempool, whenever you add HTLCs to a channel, you have to take into account the fact that you are the commitment transaction is getting bigger.
 So it has to pay more fees.
 So potentially you're restricting how much the user can use from its channel balance, which is really annoying and impossible to understand for users and impossible to explain to normal users.
 So that's something we've always wanted to get rid of.